soham-337/soham-337/README.md

 # Hello, I'm Soham! 👋

 I'm a passionate student with a strong foundation in programming and web development.
-I thrive on solving complex pattern printing problems and enjoy turning ideas into reality through code.
+I thrive on solving complex pattern printing problems and enjoy bringing ideas to life through code.

 ## Skills 🛠️
 - **Programming Languages:** Python, JavaScript